D4rk-5ky/Syncerate/README.md

 PassWord = your-secret
 ```

 `Ask` prompts once with `getpass()` when Syncerate starts and is recommended for an encrypted SSH key because the passphrase is not stored in the configuration.
-Password and MQTT credential values are omitted from normal configuration logging.
+Password, MQTT credentials, and other secret-like option names are omitted from normal configuration logging.
+Only the `[Syncerate Config]` section is logged; unrelated INI sections are not echoed.

 ### Recommended encrypted-key mode: private ssh-agent